alisayurev/Valon_Tuner/README.md

 - Jetpack 6.2 Linux distro
 - Valon 5015/5019 connected to linux machine
 - pip3
+- the valon, for now, must be plugged in upon boot

 ### Setup: Create a persistent symlink for the Valon device
 Create a udev file: